 *Building (3) includes a central hall for gatherings (Worship, TV, games, etc), the kitchen and Dining.

 *Building (4) includes 6 classrooms where the Children will receive their instruction in English, culture, the arts, local and international vocational skills, etc.

-Attached to the building are dorm-type rooms for Volunteers with separate sections for men and women that include shower and toilet facilities.
+Attached to this building are dorm-type rooms for Volunteers with separate sections for men and women that include shower and toilet facilities.

-Due to financial or other hardships, some parents in Ghana may sell their children for as little as $50.
-Other children are sent to live with relatives in the hope that they will learn a trade and have a better life.
-However, the reality is that these children are being exploited and
+Due to financial or other hardships, some parents in Ghana may sell their children for as little as $50 or may send their children to live with relatives with the hope/promise that they will learn a trade and have a better life.
+However, the reality is that these children end up being exploited and enslaved.

 In Ghana, one in every six children aged six to fourteen are involved in child labor of the worst form of on cocoa farms and in fishing on the Volta Lake.
 Hundreds of

-children report injuries sustained while using machetes, carrying heavy loads, and diving to remove
+children are seriously injured while using machetes, carrying heavy loads, and diving to remove